 The simulation results visualize the CO concentration patterns for both garage ventilation system designs, clearly revealing several large “dead zones” in the first configuration without jet fans.
 The post-processing images below further highlight the regions with CO concentration over 60 PPM in the first design, which have been eliminated with the help of jet fan placement.

 To put these results into numbers, incorporating jet fans into the garage ventilation system can lower the maximum CO concentration by 55,1%!
 That is in addition to improving air velocity and the overall air quality throughout the garage space.

 The above case was just a simple example of how cloud-based CFD simulation can help HVAC design engineers easily test any design change without leaving the web browser.
 The simulation took only five hours of manual time and eight hours of computing time, allowing us to virtually investigate the performance of a garage ventilation system and ensure the adequate movement of air.

 Until recently, only engineers with vast expertise in numerical analysis and a large budget could fully benefit from CFD simulation tools.
 With the emergence of flexible cloud-based solutions, however, it has become an industry standard.
-To see the SimScale platform in action and learn more about setting up a typical pollutant removal simulation with cloud-based CFD software, register for the free webinar below:
+To see the SimScale platform in action and learn more about setting up a typical pollutant removal simulation with cloud-based CFD software, watch the webinar recording below: